Armed Forces Medical College (Bangladesh)

-The Armed Forces Medical College (AFMC) is a public medical school in Dhaka Cantonment, Dhaka, Bangladesh.
-It is the only government medical college under the Ministry of Defence of Bangladesh.
-From 1999 to 2008 it was affiliated with University of Dhaka (DU).
-Currently it is affiliated with Bangladesh University of Professionals (BUP).
-A major general of Bangladesh Army's Medical Corps is the Commandant of the college.
+The Armed Forces Medical College (AFMC) is a public medical school located in Dhaka Cantonment, Dhaka, Bangladesh.
+Until 2008, it was affiliated with the University of Dhaka.
+Currently it is affiliated with Bangladesh University of Professionals.
+A major general of Bangladesh Army's medical corps is the Commandant of the college.

 History

-Academic activities began on 20 June 1999.
+The Army Medical Corps (AMC) of Bangladesh Armed Forces requires induction of a good number of doctors every year.
+It has been observed that newly graduated doctors from the existing medical colleges can't always fulfill the requirements of the armed forces.
+Therefore, the government has decided to establish the AFMC to meet the requirement of militarily motivated and qualitatively better medical graduates for induction in the armed forces, as well as to provide disciplined and skilled doctors for the national healthcare service.
+The academic activities of the Armed Forces Medical College commenced through the induction of medical cadets on 20 June 1999.

 Aims and objectives

 The listed objectives of Armed Forces Medical College are a combination of medical instruction, military discipline, and general information regarding the nation of Bangladesh.